djmorris7/djmorris7.github.io/_pages/teaching.md

 ### Course development

-In 2025 I have been involved in some course development for a range of courses at the Adelaide University, including:
+In 2025 I was involved in course development for courses at the Adelaide University which opened in 2026, including:

 - Developing notes for supporting students in Probability pathways, including a set of key probability related proof skills, multivariable calculus introduction / refresher, and important sequences and series (Jan 2025 — June 2025).
-- I've also been involved with developing content for Bayesian Statistical Practice, including lecture materials, practical excercises, and some other supporting materials (Nov 2025 — Dec 2025).
+- I also developed content for Bayesian Statistical Practice, including lecture materials, practical exercises, case studies and other supporting materials (Nov 2025 — Dec 2025).

 ### Tutoring